johnfraserss/ICS4U/Assignments/06c - Recursion Assignment/README.md

 -------
 You **may** work in pairs for this assignment.

-1. Using your knowledge of Recursion and L-Systems, create a program that will do the following:
+* Using your knowledge of Recursion and L-Systems, create a program that will do the following:
-  -Create "Creature" objects
+  * Create "Creature" objects
-  -Your "Creature" objects will behave based on an L-System.
+  * Your "Creature" objects will behave based on an L-System.
-  -Your L-System must have:
+  * Your L-System must have:
-    -At least 3 generations (calculated recursively)
+    * At least 3 generations (calculated recursively)
-    -At least an 8 symbol alphabet
+    * At least an 8 symbol alphabet
-    -At least a number of rules equal to the number of symbols in your alphabet
+    * At least a number of rules equal to the number of symbols in your alphabet

 Submission Item(s)